United Nations Sustainable Development Goals

 The United Nations Sustainable Development Goals are a call for action by all countries – poor, rich and middle-income – to promote prosperity while protecting the planet.

-They recognize that ending poverty must go hand-in-hand with strategies that build economic growth and address a range of social needs including education, health, social protection, and job opportunities, while tackling climate change and environmental protection.
+They recognise that ending poverty must go hand-in-hand with strategies that build economic growth and address a range of social needs including education, health, social protection, and job opportunities, while tackling climate change and promoting environmental protection.

 The work of Blaze Your Trail directly addresses FIVE of these goals.

 Goal 5: Achieve gender equality and empower all women and girls

 Many women are excluded from advancing their careers in technology, despite having qualifications in software engineering, because their career break to raise a family has put them behind.

 Now, many are retraining in Salesforce, enabling them to easily obtain the certifications they need to get a job thanks to transferable skills and the ability to understand multiple computing programming languages.